Chapter 6: Syntax

 We can show this with constituency tests that target this sub-NP unit.
 These tests are a bit trickier to apply than the constituency tests covered in Section 6.4, but they follow the same general principle.

 Here we will only go through one of these tests: one-replacement.
 Just as a pronoun can replace a whole NP, the word “one” can (for at least some speakers of English) replace a noun and a following prepositional phrase, leaving behind anything before the noun.
-Like other kinds of replacement, one-replacement also requires that there’s an earlier NP that “fills in” what’s being replaced.
+Like other kinds of replacement, especially replacement with do for VPs, one-replacement requires that there’s an earlier NP that “fills in” what’s being replaced.

 By contrast, you can’t replace a determiner and an N with one, leaving the PP behind: